creachadair/jrpc2/README.md

 Because a server is allowed to reorder the results, a client should not depend on this implementation detail.

-### Non-standard server notifications
+### Non-standard server push

 The specification defines client and server as follows:

 > The Client is defined as the origin of `Request` objects and the handler of `Response` objects.
 > The Server is defined as the origin of `Response` objects and the handler of `Request` objects.

 Although a client may also be a server, and vice versa, the specification does not require them to do so.
-The server notification support defined in the `jrpc2` package is thus "non-standard" in that it allows the server to act as a client, and the client as a server, in the narrow context of "push" notifications.
-Otherwise the feature is not special: Notifications sent by `*jrpc2.Server.Push` are standard `Request` objects.
+The server notification support defined in the `jrpc2` package is thus "non-standard" in that it allows the server to act as a client, and the client as a server, in the narrow context of "push" notifications and server callbacks.
+Otherwise the feature is not special: Requests sent by `*jrpc2.Server.Notify` and `*jrpc2.Server.Callback`are standard `Request` objects.